The influence of therapist attractiveness, presenting problem, and client gender on client comfort with disclosing in couple therapy

 While the results of this project are interesting, they cannot reliably be generalized to a real-life therapy situation.
 Specific research designs, aimed at moving these results to a more practical level are suggested.
 These designs must utilize actual therapy vignettes, client interviews, and therapists of differing attractiveness levels to conclude that therapist attractiveness is a relevant and substantial variable that affects client disclosure.
 It is also recommended that these designs consider the mediating effect of length-of-treatment on any influence therapist attractiveness might have on the client's comfort with disclosing in therapy.

 Additional dialogue considers the macro and micro implications of this research for couple therapists.
 The macro implications are discussed in the shadow of other characteristics that influence personal relationships.
 Race, gender, and age are variables by which people are judged.
 The judges then ascribe certain characteristics to these people based on their observations.
 Attractiveness is one of these variables because it is also visually assessed and carries with it judgments of competency.
 The micro implications focus on specific techniques therapists can use to mediate the effects of attractiveness judgments that may negatively influence the therapeutic relationship.
 Additionally, understanding that an individual's attractiveness is a characteristic by which one is judged throughout life, provides therapists with new avenues for clinical discussion.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Harris, Steven Michael, "The influence of therapist attractiveness, presenting problem, and client gender on client comfort with disclosing in couple therapy" (1996).
 Child and Family Studies - Dissertations.
-Paper 52.
+52.